justintv/Twitch-API/chat/capabilities.md

     > :tmi.twitch.tv CAP * ACK :twitch.tv/tags

 Adds IRC v3 message tags to `PRIVMSG` and `USERSTATE` (if enabled with commands CAP)

-## Membership

-    < CAP REQ :twitch.tv/membership
-    > :tmi.twitch.tv CAP * ACK :twitch.tv/membership

-Adds JOIN and PART functionality.
-When we remove support for the TWITCHCLIENT command, we will by default *not* send this data to clients without this capability.

 ### PRIVMSG